tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_reply`

-The Comments plugin uses the conversation `tinycomments_reply` function to reply to a comment.
+The Comments plugin uses the `tinycomments_reply` function to reply to a comment.

 The `tinycomments_reply` function saves the comment as a reply to an existing conversation and returns via the `done` callback once successful.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.